 Yoga is about bringing balance to the mind and body.
 Through yoga, breath is connected with movement to balance the mind, while each major muscle group is both stretched and strengthened to balance the body.
-Counter poses help maintain the balance in the body, while also preventing injury.
-For example, after Camel (Ustrasana), which is a backbend that requires muscles in the back to contract, we follow with Childs Pose - a gentle forward bend that gently stretches the back, allowing the muscles that were contracted to then relax, preventing muscle spasms.
+Counter poses or neutralizing poses help maintain the balance in the body, while also preventing injury.
+For example, after Camel (Ustrasana), which is a backbend that requires muscles in the back to contract, we follow with Child's Pose - a gentle forward bend that gently stretches the back, allowing the muscles that were contracted to then relax, preventing muscle spasms, and bringing the body back into balance.
+Child's pose would be considered a neutralizing posture.
 Another example is plow and fish.
 Plow pose increases the stretch on the neck and upper spine, bending the spine forward, bringing the feet to rest behind the head.
-Fish pose acts as a counter pose, compressing instead of stretching the neck and upper spine, relieving local stiffness.
+Fish pose acts as a counter pose, compressing instead of stretching the back of the neck and upper spine, relieving local stiffness.
+The active nature of fish makes it a counter pose, instead of a neutralizing pose.